 A TR supervisor should ensure that the TR's processes and procedures for access to data are consistent with any applicable standards and internationally accepted principles including the supporting recommendations and guidelines, and data access mapping set out in this report.
 In general, it is not expected that a TR supervisor would seek to limit access levels beyond what is contemplated in this report, but such authority may seek to ensure that any policies and procedures of the TR are consistent with the applicable legal framework with due regard to confidentiality safeguards and mandates of requesting authorities.
-Specifically, the supervisor of a TR that maintains data pertaining to other jurisdictions should coordinate with other relevant authorities to ensure timely and effective access to trade data and establish an appropriate data access process that is fair and consistent with the responsibilities of the other relevant authorities, to the extent legally permissible.
-Consistent with the CPSS/IOSCO Responsibility E, all relevant authorities should mutually support each other's access to trade data in which they have a material interest in furtherance of their regulatory, supervisory, and oversight responsibilities, regardless of the particular organisational form or jurisdiction of a TR.
+Specifically, the supervisor of a TR that maintains data pertaining to other jurisdictions should coordinate with other relevant authorities to ensure timely and effective access to trade data and establish an appropriate data access process that is fair and consistent with the CPSS/IOSCO Responsibility E, all relevant authorities should mutually support each other's access to trade data in which they have a material interest in furtherance of their regulatory, supervisory and oversight responsibilities, regardless of the particular organisational form or jurisdiction of a TR.